-Local plans should be informed throughout their preparation by a Sustainability Appraisal that meets the relevant legal requirements.
+- 2.19 Local plans should be informed throughout their preparation by a Sustainability Appraisal that meets the relevant legal requirements.
 This should demonstrate how the plan has addressed relevant economic, social and environmental objectives (including opportunities for net gains).
 Significant adverse impacts on these objectives should be avoided and, wherever possible, alternative options which reduce or eliminate such impacts should be pursued.
-Where significant adverse impacts are unavoidable, suitable mitigation measures should be proposed (or, where this is not possible, compensatory measures should be considered).

-The Sustainability Appraisal (which incorporates a Strategic Environmental Assessment) of the DPD seeks to inform and support the conclusions in the DPD at each main stage for the duration of the process.

-The Regulation 18b Sustainability Appraisal assesses this stage of the draft plan against the Sustainability Appraisal objectives.

-Where the sustainability of the strategy, individual policies or site allocations could be improved then the Sustainability Appraisal makes recommendations to achieve this.
+Where significant adverse impacts are unavoidable, suitable mitigation measures should be proposed (or, where this is not possible, compensatory measures should be considered). - 2.20 The Sustainability Appraisal (which incorporates a Strategic Environmental Assessment) of the DPD seeks to inform and support the conclusions in the DPD at each main stage for the duration of the process. - 2.21 The Regulation 18b Sustainability Appraisal assesses this stage of the draft plan against the Sustainability Appraisal objectives. - 2.22 Where the sustainability of the strategy, individual policies or site allocations could be improved then the Sustainability Appraisal makes recommendations to achieve this.
 There is a Sustainability Appraisal consultation that is intended to run concurrently with the Regulation 18b documents consultation.
 The purpose of this consultation will be to seek views on the 'Sustainability Appraisal of the DPD: Regulation 18b' document.
-This is attached to the report as Appendix 2.
+This is attached to this report as Appendix 2 of this report.